-A company's biggest asset is its employees, and the people you hire can have a major impact on your organization.
-When many businesses recently added "remote workplace" to their list of employee benefits, they realized the advantage of expanding their pools for top talent.
-Hiring workers from all around the world is a great way for small businesses to find highly skilled employees and expand into a global market.
-If you've found yourself wanting to grow your business with foreign employees, you will need to follow some specific processes before your recruiting strategy can hop the pond.
+A company’s biggest asset is its employees, and the people you hire can significantly affect your organization.
+When many businesses added “remote workplace” to their list of employee benefits in recent years, they realized the advantage of expanding their pools for top talent.
+Hiring workers from all around the world is an excellent way for small businesses to find highly skilled employees and expand into a global market.
+If you want to grow your business with foreign employees, you will need to follow some specific processes before your recruiting strategy can hop the pond.

 A foreign national is an individual who is not a citizen (which refers to their legal status) or national (which refers to their place of birth) of a specific country.
 In terms of employment in the United States, a foreign national (also known as a foreign employee or foreign worker) is an employee or independent contractor who works in the United States but is not a naturalized U.S. citizen.

 Even lawful permanent residents (LPRs) with green cards are considered foreign nationals until they are naturalized.